NABN00B/ppsspp-site/docs/reference/custom-background-music.md

 Usually they require putting the music in a specific folder and then enabling the feature through the ingame sound options menu.

 Some games also support selecting between the main folder and its subfolders.
-This can be used to simulate playlists or albums.
+This can be used to organize your songs into playlists or albums.

 If you know some details that are missing below, [contact me](/contact).